 Some of the common causes of truck accidents cited by the Federal Motor Carrier Safety Administration (FMCSA), which is the federal agency responsible for regulating commercial trucks, include:

-- Speeding: commercial truck drivers may try to reach their destinations by unrealistic deadlines.
+Commercial truck drivers may try to reach their destinations by unrealistic deadlines.
 The FMCSA reports speeding as the most frequent driver-related factor involved in fatal accidents.
-Fully loaded tractor trailers take 20 to 40% more distance to stop when compared to a passenger vehicle, according to IIHS.
+Fully loaded tractor-trailers take 20 to 40% more distance to stop when compared to a passenger vehicle, according to the Insurance Institute for Highway Safety (IIHS).
 It may take even more distance if the roads are wet or slippery.

-- Fatigue: federal laws allow commercial truck drivers to drive up to 11 hours a day, which may result in tired drivers.
-The IIHS reports that many drivers violate the regulations and work even more hours than they are permitted.
+Federal laws allow commercial truck drivers to drive up to 11 hours a day, resulting in tired drivers.
+Many drivers violate the regulations and work even more hours than they are permitted.

 Contact the Law Offices of Anidjar & Levine for Help

 If you or a loved one was injured in an 18-wheeler truck accident in Jacksonville, a lawyer from the Law Offices of Anidjar & Levine may be able to help.
 We can review your claim during a free consultation and discuss how we can help.